-Value Description ир Includes a weak resistor for pull-up of the input buffer. down Includes a weak resistor for pull-down of the input buffer. none Does not include a weak resistor.
-This is the default value.
+Value Description ир Includes a weak resistor for pull-up of the input buffer down Includes a weak resistor for pull-down of the input buffer none Does not include a weak resistor

--schmitt_trigger Value
+-schmitt_trigger value

 Specifies whether this I/O has an input schmitt trigger.
-The schmitt trigger introduces hysteresis on the I/ O input.
-This allows very slow moving or noisy input signals to be used with the part without false or multiple I/O transitions taking place in the I/O. The following table lists the acceptable values for the - schmitt_trigger attribute.
+The schmitt trigger introduces hysteresis on the I/O input.
+This allows very slow moving or noisy input signals to be used with the part without false or multiple I/O transitions taking place in the I/O. The following table shows the acceptable values for the schmitt_trigger attribute: